brandonharris177/webdb-i-challenge/queries.md

 ## List first 10 orders ever places, descending by the order date

+SELECT * FROM Orders
+order by OrderDate
+limit 10

 ## Find all customers that live in London, Madrid, or Brazil